okviz/okviz.github.io/_mydocs/smart-filter-pro/options/appearance/horizontal.md

 **Default value:** Off

 This option defines the arrangement of the input controls when multiple fields are connected to the visual.
-If enabled, the controls are aligned horizontally, otherwise each control is positionated below the others.
+If enabled, the controls are aligned horizontally, otherwise each control is positioned below the others.

 <img src="images/appearance-horizontal-on-dropdown.png" width="600">